 Once in a while every business is going to receive a customer complaint.
 And, as customer-focused business people, we have to be ready to respond

-In January 2009, several newspapers carried a report about a dissatisfied Virgin Atlantic passenger.
+A few years back, several newspapers carried a report about a dissatisfied Virgin Atlantic passenger.
 A complaint letter running to several pages and including numerous photographs of his meal was sent by the passenger to Sir Richard Branson.

 The letter was an absolute gem - a very funny and carefully crafted plea to Sir Richard.
 It had me laughing from start to finish.
 So did Sir Richard Branson do the right thing and how can we prepare ourselves?